snowflakedb/snowflake-sqlalchemy/README.rst

             'snowflake://testuser1:0123456@abc123/testdb/public?warehouse=testwh'
         )

-Other parameters, such as *timezone*, can also be specified as a URI parameter or in ``connect_args`` parameters.
+Other parameters, such as :code:`timezone`, can also be specified as a URI parameter or in :code:`connect_args` parameters.
 For example:

     .. code-block:: python